 calculate the incremental transformation connection service charges (if applicable) by multiplying the transformation connection tariff by the incremental peak value.

-Annually, the host transmission customer must sum all monthly line and transformation connection service charges and obtain agreement of the transmitter to the proposed adjustment, if any.
+Annually, the host transmission customer must sum all monthly line connection service charges and transformation connection service charges and obtain the transmitter’s agreement to the proposed adjustment, if any.
 These totals are to be submitted to the IESO according to Table 3-1.

 Table 3-1: Submission – Transmission Service Charges for Embedded Generation and Embedded Electricity Storage